CiscoDevNet/terraform-provider-intersight/website/docs/r/oauth_authorization.html.markdown

 This complex property has following sub-properties:
   + `key`:(string) The string representation of a tag key.
   + `value`:(string) The string representation of a tag value.
-* `user_id`:(string) The username that will be used by Intersight to create OAuth2 tokens for interacting with the external repository, on the user account's behalf.
+* `user_id`:(string) Username used by Intersight to create OAuth2 tokens for interacting with the external repository on behalf of the user account.
 * `version_context`:(HashMap) -(ReadOnly) The versioning info for this managed object.
 This complex property has following sub-properties:
   + `interested_mos`:(Array)